-One particularly important agent of memory is the teacher, who transmits information, as well as lessons and values, to the next generation.
-We therefore draw on research on Teaching and Learning about the Holocaust (TLH), a burgeoning field, responsible for efforts to collect information from multiple educational sites in Europe (Eckmann, Stevick, & Ambrosewicz-Jacobs, 2017a, 2017b; Foster et al. 2016; Gross & Stevick, 2015; Nesfield, 2015).
+Educators are particularly important agents of memory, transmitting knowledge, lessons and values to the next generation.
+We therefore draw on research on Teaching and Learning about the Holocaust (TLH), a burgeoning field seeking to collect information from educational sites in Europe (Eckmann, Stevick, & Ambrosewicz-Jacobs, 2017a, 2017b; Foster et al. 2016; Gross & Stevick, 2015; Nesfield, 2015).

-There are distinct effects of national context, teachers' personal Holocaust legacy, and cultural implicit curricula, on how the Holocaust is taught, what its goals and messages are and what is considered "good Holocaust education" (Novis-Deutsch, Perkis & Granot-Bein, 2018, in press; Schweber, 2004; Eckman & Stevik, 2016).
-For example, a study on the link between Holocaust educational practices in Poland and the Polish tendency towards victimhood narratives found that Holocaust is not only often neglected in the Polish education system, but that there have been attempts by governmental representatives to distort the historical truth about Polish perpetration events in the Holocaust order to diminish Polish responsibility for the atrocities (Winiewski, Beneda, Ambrosewicz-Jacobs and Witkowska, 2018).
-These are important findings to explore in a wider cross-cultural setting, which we plan to do in this study.
+There are distinct effects of national context, teachers’ personal Holocaust legacies, and

+culturally implicit curricula on how the Holocaust is taught, what its goals and messages are, and what is considered “good Holocaust education” (Eckman & Stevik, 2016; Novis-Deutsch, Perkis & Granot-Bein, 2018, in press; Schweber, 2004).
+For example, a study on the link between Holocaust educational practices in Poland and the Polish tendency towards victimhood narratives found that the Holocaust is not only often neglected in the Polish educational system, but that some governmental representatives have attempted to distort the historical truth about Polish Holocaust perpetration in order to diminish Polish responsibility for atrocities (Winiewski, Beneda, Ambrosewicz-Jacobs and Witkowska, 2018).
+In this study, we plan to explore these important findings in a wider cross-cultural setting.

-The spread of antisemitism, Holocaust denial and anti-Israel sentiment via social media
+1.4 The spread of antisemitism, Holocaust denial and anti-Israel sentiment via social media

 The role of social media in contemporary life cannot be overstated.
-In 2016 2.7 billion social network users worldwide spent an average of 118 minutes per day using them (Vigo, 2017).
-Studies conducted on the role of social media in propagating Holocaust memory, as well as antisemitic ideas, Holocaust denial and the delegitimization of Israel attest to the popularity of this route (Goldberg & Hazzan, 2015; Jakubowics, 2017; Kohn, 2013; Oboler, 2016; Oksanen et al., 2014; Shandler, 2017).
+In 2016, 2.7 billion social network users worldwide spent an average of 118 minutes per day on them (Vigo, 2017).
+Studies conducted on the role of social media in propagating Holocaust memory, as well as anti-Semitic ideas, Holocaust denial and delegitimization of Israel attest to the popularity of this channel for such ideas (Goldberg & Hazzan, 2015; Jakubowics, 2017; Kohn, 2013; Oboler, 2016; Oksanen et al., 2014; Shandler, 2017).

-In 2016, there were 154,000 Facebook posts that included symbols or signs about Antisemitism, the Holocaust or Hitler’s regime, 33% of them in Germany.
-The meme "Gas the Jews" became a symbol in Instagram with more than 1,000 mentions.
-63% of Antisemitic discourse (242,000 posts) was recorded in Twitter, with 9% (22,000 posts) including calls to actively hurt Jews.
-There were 660 Antisemitic tweets and 60 calls to hurt Jews posted every day (Vigo, 2017).
+In 2016, 154,000 Facebook posts, 33% of them in Germany, included symbols or signs about anti-Semitism, the Holocaust or Hitler’s regime, and the meme “Gas the Jews” became a symbol on Instagram.
+Twitter recorded 63% of all anti-Semitic discourse (242,000 posts), with 9% (22,000) calling to actively harm hurt Jews, and 660 anti-Semitic tweets and 60 calls to hurt Jews posted daily on the site (Vigo, 2017).

-Holocaust denial is less common but is still of sizeable proportions on social media.
-In 2016, there were 14,000 posts denying the existence of the Holocaust or claiming the Jews were exaggerating the descriptions and the numbers of the victims in the Holocaust.
-Although networks purportedly delete these posts, posts denying the Holocaust have been found both in 2016 and in previous years in all social networks, often tagged under the popular hashtags #Holohoax and #hitlerwasrights.
+Holocaust denial is less common than anti-Semitism, but still of sizeable proportions on social media.
+In 2016, there were 14,000 posts denying the existence of the Holocaust or claiming that the Jews were exaggerating the descriptions and the number of the victims in the Holocaust.
+Although networks claim to delete posts denying the Holocaust, such posts were found in 2016 and in previous years in all social networks, often tagged under the popular hashtags #Holohoax and #hitlerwasrights.

-Israel delegitimization is highly prevalent on social media.
-In 2016, 3.3 million posts expressing hatred against Israel were recorded.
-A recurring theme is referring to Israelis as a group that are dangerous to other people (Vigo, 2016).
-In one study which analyzed a antisemitic items on social media, incitement to violence and death to Jews was 5% of the sample; Holocaust denial - 12%; traditional antisemitism such as conspiracy theories - 49% and delegitimating the State of Israel - 34% (Oboler, 2016).
+Israel delegitimization is widespread on social media, with 3.3 million posts expressing hatred against Israel recorded in 2016.
+A recurring theme refers to Israelis as a group that is dangerous to other people (Vigo, 2016).
+One study analyzing anti-Semitic items on social media found: incitement to violence and death to Jews constituted 5% of the sample; Holocaust denial, 12%; traditional antisemitism, such as conspiracy theories, 49%; and delegitimizing the state of Israel, 34% (Oboler, 2016).

-While studies such as these clearly indicate that social media plays a role in Holocaust denial, antisemitism and anti-Israeli sentiment, nuanced revisions to Holocaust memory on social media have yet to be explored, as are their relation to immigration and nationalism, the routes of their spread and their national segmentation in Europe.
+Studies such as these clearly indicate that social media plays a role in Holocaust denial, anti-Semitism and anti-Israeli sentiment.
+However, nuanced revisions to Holocaust memory on social media as well as their relation to immigration and nationalism, the channels by which they spread and their national segmentation in Europe have yet to be explored.
 We plan to provide data on all these issues in our study.